maarten-vandeperre/developer-hub-documentation/docs/index.md

-Welcome on this Developer Hub documentation (showcase) page, of which you can find [the source code over here.](https://github.com/maarten-vandeperre/developer-hub-documentation) This document should provide al necassary information required to get Developer Hub and quite some integrations up and running in no-time.
+Welcome on this Developer Hub documentation (showcase) page, of which you can find [the source code over here.](https://github.com/maarten-vandeperre/developer-hub-documentation) This document should provide all necassary information required to get Developer Hub and quite some integrations up and running in no-time.

 Main layout of this repository: